Specializing in serving EDUCATIONAL THEATER –

 “Only three times?”
 Well, yes, because you also have to consider the back and forth shipping costs with rentals, and that really adds up.
 On many items, the price break happens with only two rentals.

 See something in rentals that you want to buy?

 I’m streamlining the business, so the entire rental stock is now also available for sale.
 If there is something that you think you might want to own rather than rent, just check out the price or drop us a line for a price quote.
 Some items are costly, but most are being sold at 30% to 70% off the original price!
-(These are, of course, used items, so don’t be shocked that they show the effects of twenty-five years of hard use.)
+(These are, of course, used items, so don’t be shocked that they show the effects of twenty-eight years of hard use.)

 “AAAH!
 I don’t know what I need!!!”

 Don’t worry.
 Weapons of Choice has furnished over 32,000 shows nationwide with weapons, but I also know that it’s not enough just to provide props.
 Since historic weaponry isn’t covered in most theatre classes, any information I can supply as to type of weapon or fighting style is done so gladly, even if you don’t rent or buy from me.

 Why pay the same rate for an inexpensive sword as for an expensive one?

 Other places charge the same flat fee for whatever sword you order.
 I try to offer a variety at different prices so you can save money.